Documentation Index

 );

-For tests or local tooling, you can generate signatures using signWebhookPayload:
+For tests or local tooling, you can generate signatures using

 import { signWebhookPayload } from '@marmarteam/sdk';